 An Inclusive Vision for the Next 100 Years of Conservation and Stewardship in America

 Over the past century, our national public lands – including places such as Grand Canyon National Park, Yellowstone National Park and the White Mountain National Forest – have played an important role in protecting our clean air and water and natural and cultural heritage, and providing opportunities for recreation and respite.

 Unfortunately, too many people do not yet enjoy these benefits of our national public lands.
 Instead, some people feel unwelcome in public lands; others do not find their own history and heritage reflected in the stories told, places protected or people working in the outdoors.
 This disconnect is becoming more apparent as the face of our country continues to change at a rapid pace.
 It is more urgent because we are at risk of losing to development, climate change and political pressures the historic, cultural, natural, spiritual, economic and recreational resources now provided by our national public lands.

-The 100th birthday of the National Park Service in 2016 is an opportunity to ensure the next century of conservation and stewardship in America protects our public land heritage for all to access and enjoy.
+The 100th birthday of the National Park Service in 2016 was an opportunity to kick off the next century of conservation and stewardship in America — one that protects our public land heritage for all to access and enjoy.